Uberspace/lab/source/guide_screego.rst

 ------------
 .. warning:: Replace ``isabell`` with your username and ``40130`` with your port!

-If screego is running, you can find the website here:
+If Screego is running, you can find the website here:

   * https://isabell.uber.space:40130/